Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Exact solutions

 \subsection{General Case: $\xi\neq 0$, $\epsilon\neq 0$}

 In this case we shall construct solutions that involve both the non--minimal coupling of the scalar field to gravity and the presence of the Gauss-Bonnet term.
-Despite the fact of the highly non--linear character of the relevant differential equations, we shall be able to obtain exact solutions that describe smooth braneworld configurations for this model.
+Despite the fact of the highly non--linear character of the differential equation (\ref{master-eq}), we were able to obtain some exact solutions when there exists some relationship between the parameters of our model.

-\subsubsection{Particular solution: case $\omega=-1$}
+\subsubsection{Particular solution: case $\lambda=-1$.}

+If one performs the following change of variable $y=\mbox{arcsinh}\,v$ and redefine the field $\varphi=\psi^{1/(1-\lambda)}$, then (\ref{master-eq}) can be easily solved for the particular case when $\lambda=-1$ (see (\ref{lambda}) for reference) or, equivalently, $\kappa=2\xi$, since in this case we get a second order linear differential equation.